 Trust your gut to help you decide whether homeschooling is for your family or not.

-- The Benefits of Homeschooling a Child with Special Needs
+- The Benefits of Home Educating a Disabled Child

-- Making Unpopular Choices as a Parent of a Child with Special Needs: An Open Letter to Family & Friends
+- Making Unpopular Choices as a Parent of a Disabled Child: An Open Letter to Family & Friends